Chemistry

 CHM 111 Chemistry I: General Chemistry (4 Credits)

 The first semester of our core chemistry curriculum introduces the language(s) of chemistry and explores atoms, molecules and their reactions.
-Topics covered include electronic structures of atoms, structure shape and properties of molecules; reactions and stoichiometry.
+Discussions include electronic structures of atoms, structure shape and properties of molecules; reactions and stoichiometry.
 Enrollment limited to 16 per lab section.
 Multiple sections are offered at different times, as detailed in the Schedule of Classes.
 At the time of registration students must register for both a lecture and a lab section that fit their course schedule.
-Corequisite: CHM 111L. {N}
+Corequisite: CHM 111L.
+Restrictions: Not open to students who have taken CHM 118. {N}

 Fall